arugyani/ichos/README.md

 ## Usage

-`/play <term>` : This command takes either a YouTube video url or a search term for a YouTube video.
+Here are a couple commonly used commands and there usage. ichos features over 20 Custom made discord commands `/play <term>` : This command takes either a YouTube video url or a search term for a YouTube video.

 `/search <term>` : To search for a YouTube video, simply pass in a search term or phrase.